Engineering Projects in Community Service (EPICS)

 The EPICS program offers opportunities for students to solve real world problems and make a significant difference through working with various organizations.
 Contact Jared Schoepf, EPICS Director, for more details.

-Capstone projects – Fall 2025
+Capstone projects – Spring 2026

 -

-Sun Devil Fitness Complex, Polytechnic campus
+Sun Devil Fitness Complex, on the Polytechnic campus at ASU.